In late 2019, selected Victorian dancers and dance film makers will take part in a six-week residency in Kolkata India.

 Pickle Factory will provide accommodation in Kolkata, production support and connections with local creative communities.

-- Submissions are due by 5pm April 26 2019 and will be assessed by a skilled curatorium of choreographers and dance producers.
+- Submissions are due by 5pm May 24, 2019 and will be assessed by a curatorium of choreographers and dance producers.

-- Project activity in Kolkata occurs across 6 weeks between late October and mid-December 2019.
+- Project activity in Kolkata occurs across approximately six weeks between late October and mid-December 2019.